cyclosproject/BluetoothSerial/README.md

+# We only use this fork for iOS (we patched).
+For Android we use the original one
 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
 It was written for communicating between Android or iOS and an Arduino.